Please Note: I DO NOT use QRZ.com Logbook!!

 Between them they have 6 grown up children, 4 daughters, Zoe, Gemma, Shelby and Jessica and two sons, Daniel (M3DJP) and Jonathan, who are all doing well as they branch out in lives of their own.
 Just one Grandchild currently, more to follow I am sure, Life is never Dull!!

 His other interests are Land-Rovers from off-roading to restoring old series vehicles.
 Chris currenty owns a 1959 series II which he restored in 1998.

-As can be seen Chris is a keen Land-Rover owner and hence the call suffix hi hi
+As can be seen Chris is a keen Land-Rover owner and hence the call suffix 'LRO' hi hi

 Chris will alway QSL 100% either via bureau or directly and does respond to all cards by whichever method.

 If you have sent M5LRO a QSL card and for any reason you have not had a return QSL please feel free to contact via the e-mail below to confirm with the log.

 Let us all save money and deny thieves.

-Chris still sends and likes to receive QSL cards - you will always get a card by return 100%.
+Chris still sends and likes to receive paper QSL cards - you will always get a card by return 100%.

-There are now over 20000 QSO records on LOTW with 4000 confirmed- you could be one of em!
+There are now over 36000 QSO records on LOTW with 6000 confirmed- you could be one of em!

-Please be so kind as to send a proper Paper QSL card via the bureau - these are very important for ARRL awards programmes that are participated in - eQSL are useless for all of these awards I am afraid.
+Please be so kind as to send a proper Paper QSL card via the bureau these are very important for ARRL, IOTA and RSGB awards programmes that are participated in - eQSL are useless for all of these awards I am afraid.

 M5LRO is very grateful to all those stations who over the years have sent their QSL cards for the collection and awards programmes.